 How will I know if this approach is right for me?

-Ultimately this is your choice, however during your free consultration we will talk about your concerns together and weight the benefits vs. traditional therapy.
+Ultimately this is your choice, however, during your free consultation, we will talk about your concerns together and weigh the benefits vs. traditional therapy.

 Often are 50 minutes in length leading to limits of how deep you can go, as well as each session containing a certian amount of "catch up" time.

 Require high-focused unsupported integration in the form of books or other resources.